Commonly Asked Questions

 Q. How do I become certified?

 Several steps are involved.
-The first is an application process, followed by an online test for nonstructural and/or structural cold-formed steel construction knowledge.
+The first is an application process, followed by an online test for structural cold-formed steel construction knowledge.
+For fabricators of ceiling and floor trusses, a separate exam is required.
 Applicants also provide affidavits certifying compliance with the SFIA Code of Ethics, quality management system, and safety program.
-Finally, a third-party observation of installation skill is required.
+Finally, a third-party observation of installation or truss fabrication skill is required.

 Q. How do I take the online test?

-Q. How does the third-party observation process work?
+Q. How does the third-party observation process work for contractors?

 You select a professional engineer who visits one of your jobsites to observe your installation.
-The installation must be at least 75 percent complete from a CFS standpoint, and must be either structural or nonstructural framing to meet the certification that you desire.
+If you are a panelizer, this visit may be done to the fabrication facility.
+Bi-annual report on actual project under construction with significant work completed and still accessible for inspection.
 The observation will follow an SFIA protocol and the engineer must provide a sealed report on the successful result.
 You are responsible for all fees associated with the report.

 Q. How much does it cost to become certified?